-Prior to initial trading the following works shall have been provided or completed:
+Prior to initial trading from the development the following works shall have been provided or completed in accordance with the agreed details:

-- a) A capacity enhancement at Greenstead Roundabout as shown in principle on planning application drawing number 120729A/SK/05 Rev E - b) An extension of the A134 Colne Causeway shared footway/cycleway to the end of highway into Lightship Way - c) For a minimum period of 3 years bus service number 61 extended on a 30 minute frequency from its current finish time at approximately 19:30/20:00 hours to approximately 23:00 hours Monday to Saturday (and/or to coincide with the food store opening hours) - d) A new bus stop (to current Essex County Council specification) within the proposal site (details shall be agreed with the Local Planning Authority prior to commencement of the development) - e) A travel plan has been submitted to and approved in writing by the lpa to include but shall not be limited to a travel plan co-ordinator and £3,000 contribution to cover Essex County Council's costs to approve, review and monitor the Travel Plan
+- a) A scheme of highway capacity enhancement works at Greenstead Roundabout as shown in principle on planning application drawing number 120729A/SK/05 Rev F - b) An extension of the A134 Colne Causeway shared footway/cycleway to the end of highway into Lightship Way in accordance with a detailed scheme to be submitted to and agreed in writing by the lpa; - C) A travel plan has been submitted to and approved in writing by the lpa to include but shall not be limited to a travel plan co-ordinator.

-Reason: To protect highway efficiency of movement and safety and to ensure the proposal site is accessible by more sustainable modes of transport such as public transport, cycling and walking, in accordance with policy DM1, DM9 and DM10 of the Highway Authority's Development Management Policies as adopted as County Council Supplementary Guidance in February 2011.
+Reason: To protect highway efficiency of vehicular movement and safety and to ensure the proposal is accessible by more sustainable modes of transport such as public transport, cycling and walking, in accordance with policy DM1, DM9 and DM10 of the Highway Authority's Development Management Policies as adopted as County Council Supplementary Guidance in February 2011.